Simon Ourian

-Simon Ourian, M.D (born December 11, 1966) founded Epione Beverly Hills in 1998 in Beverly Hills, California.
+Simon Ourian (born December 11, 1966) is an Iranian American physician who founded Epione Beverly Hills in 1998 in Beverly Hills, California.
 Ourian is credited for developing the Coolaser and Coolbeam procedures.
-His clients include celebrities like the Kardashian-Jenner family, Victoria’s Secret supermodels, Hollywood actors and musicians.
+His clients include the Kardashian-Jenner family, Victoria’s Secret supermodels, Hollywood actors and musicians.

 Early life and education

 Ourian was born in Iran to a Persian family.
 He moved to Los Angeles in the 1980s with his parents.
 His inclination towards cosmetic dermatology started at a young age when he saw the effect of plastic surgery on movie actors.

 He received his undergraduate degree in the field of molecular biology from the California State University, Northridge, and his medical degree from Wayne State University in Michigan.
 Ourian began a residency at UCLA, but dropped out in order to pursue a career in aesthetics.

 He is married to Sharon Naim Ourian.

-Professional experience
+Career

-After completing his education, Ourian started his own practice.
+Ourian started his own practice.
 He worked on his techniques and tested non-invasive procedures on himself.
 Ourian worked with the Fibonacci sequence to study facial elements and patterns.

 In 1998, he founded the Epione Beverly Hills.
 He developed Coolaser for clearing acne and discoloration for darkened skin tone and Coolbeam to get rid of stretch marks.
 He also created my Vibrata, a tool for minimizing pain, which is used by doctors around the globe.
 Ourian uses various laser technology and non-invasive aesthetic procedures for the correction or reversal of a variety of conditions.